CarlosEmanuelMartins/cem-website/index.md

 ## installing git

 * Using a linux package manager
-* installin on linux from source
+* installing on Linux from source
-* installing on windows
+* installing on Windows

 ### Linux

 > `sudo apt install git-all`

-instaling git in linux using the package manager is simple process just run the above command for "APT" package manager on debian based destribution an equivelent command for  other package managers.
+Instaling git in linux using the package manager is a simple process just run the above command for "APT" package manager on debian based distributions on other distribution you can find them by "distribution name install git"

 ### source code

-* latest version of git (no true in moder times)
+* latest version of git (not true in modern times)
-* if your pakage manager dos not have git
+* if your package manager dos not have git

-This is a more labor intensive aproch, use in the **rare ocassion** ware git is not on your package manager.
-It used to be that installing from source code would give you the most recent version of git, this seems to be irrelevant now days
+This is a more labor intensive approach, use in the **rare ocassion** where git is not on your package manager.
+It used to be that installing from source code would give you the most recent version of git, this seems to be irrelevant nowadays

 debian based source instalation :

-1. install all the dependacys
+1. install all the dependacies
 2. install documentation formats
 3. install `install-info` package
 4. grab the latest tagged release tarball
 5. compile and install the tarball

 ```
 1.
 sudo apt-get install dh-autoreconf libcurl4-gnutls-dev libexpat1-dev \
 gettext libz-dev libssl-dev